 Restricted to students in the McCombs School of Business.
 Designed to expand understanding of the marketing system and basic marketing activities and to provide a framework for marketing strategy development and implementation of marketing tools and tactics.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Marketing 320F, 337, 337H, 337N.
 Offered on the letter-grade basis only.
-Prerequisite: Credit or registration for the following: Business Administration 324 or 324H; and Statistics 371G or 371H, or Statistics 235 or 235H and Decision Science 235 or 235H.
+Prerequisite: Statistics 301 or 301H.